Self-Picking: Our Agritourism Farms Are Welcoming You to Their Fields

 SAINTE-SABINE Fraisière RouG.I. et fils inc.

-If you know other producers offering self-picking in the region, please don’t hesitate to share them with us in the comments section.
+You know of other farms in the region that offer pick-your-own options?
+Feel free to share them with us in the comments section!

 2 comments